ikabbash/self-learning-archive/Elixir/README.md

     ```
     - Once you’ve added the package to `mix.exs` and run `mix deps.get`, you can use it by adding `alias package_name` to the code.
         - Some libraries don’t require an alias, just call their functions directly.
+        - There is also `import` and can be used between your modules, check this [video](https://youtu.be/xSMn3eZOQXo?si=3uWwf3WYhgntzZzH) for a well detailed overview and best practices.
 - Module attributes are values you attach to a module using the `@` symbol.
 They're similar to Javascript's `const`.
     ```elixir
     defmodule Example4 do